 If you go:

-Those who wish to participate in a rail bike tour may reserve a 4-person rail bike for $147.
+Those who wish to participate in a rail bike tour may reserve a 4-person rail bike for $147, or a 2-person bike for $85.
 (The reservation fee remains the same no matter the number of riders.)
 Reservations can be made online at https://adirondackscenicrailbikes.com/ or by calling 1-800-819-2291.